-For the purposes of this collaboration, we have granted to Merck under the Collaboration Agreement an exclusive license under certain of our patent rights, including a sublicense of patent rights licensed from Einstein, to the extent applicable to the specific CUE BiologicsTM that are elected to be developed by Merck.
-From the effective date of the Collaboration Agreement until the earlier of (i) the first achievement of Proof of Mechanism for a Cue BiologicTM drug candidate or (ii) 18 months after we notify the joint steering committee that the first Product Candidate has been synthesized under the research program, we are required to forebear from researching, developing or licensing to a third party rights related to any CUE BiologicsTM drug candidate for the treatment of autoimmune diseases other than pursuant to the Collaboration Agreement.
-In addition, so long as Merck continues product development on a Proposed Product Candidate, we are restricted from conducting any development activities within the Initial Indication covered by such Proposed Product Candidate other than pursuant to the Collaboration Agreement.
-The Company is not required to forbear at any time, however, from developing other Cue BiologicsTM for use in therapeutic areas other than autoimmune diseases, e.g., for use in treating cancer or infectious diseases.
+For the purposes of this collaboration, we have granted to Merck under the Collaboration Agreement an exclusive license under certain of our patent rights, including a sublicense of patent rights licensed from Einstein, to the extent applicable to CUE BiologicsTM and primary disease indication areas that are the subject of the Collaboration Agreement.
+Until the earlier of a certain milestone being achieved under the Collaboration Agreement, or the expiration of the designated term, we are required to forebear from researching, developing or licensing to a third party rights related to any CUE BiologicsTM drug candidate for the treatment of autoimmune disease.